Image of Whistleblower Retaliation Jury Verdicts and Settlements

 In determining an award percentage, the SEC considers the particular facts and circumstances of each case.
 For example, positive factors that may increase an award percentage include the significance of the information, the level of assistance provided by the whistleblower and the whistleblower’s attorney, and the law enforcement interests at stake.
 On the other hand, negative factors that may decrease an award percentage include unreasonable delay in reporting the violation to the SEC and the culpability or involvement of the whistleblower in the violation.
 For more information, see the SEC Office of the Whistleblower’s Guidance for Whistleblower Award Determinations and Approach to Processing Whistleblower Award Claims.

-Benefits of Retaining an Effective SEC Whistleblower Attorney
+What Are the Benefits of Retaining an Effective SEC Whistleblower Attorney?

 The path to receiving an SEC whistleblower award is lengthy and complex.
-Throughout this process, an SEC whistleblower attorney can provide critical guidance to whistleblowers on a wide range of issues.
+Throughout this process, an SEC whistleblower attorney can provide critical guidance to whistleblowers on a wide range of issues, such as submitting tips anonymously, eligibility for an award, and increasing the likelihood that the SEC Acts on a whistleblower’s tip.

 Submit Tips Anonymously